-- 30 If an entity uses fair value in its opening HKFRS statement of financial position as deemed cost for an item of property, plant and equipment, an investment property or an intangible asset (see paragraphs D5 and D7), the entity's first HKFRS financial statements shall disclose, for each line item in the opening HKFRS statement of financial position: - (a) the aggregate of those fair values; and - (b) the aggregate adjustment to the carrying amounts reported under previous GAAP.
+- 30 If an entity uses fair value in its opening HKFRS statement of financial position as deemed cost for an item of property, plant and equipment, an investment property, an intangible asset or a right-ofuse asset (see paragraphs D5 and D7), the entity's first HKFRS financial statements shall disclose, for each line item in the opening HKFRS statement of financial position: - (a) the aggregate of those fair values; and - (b) the aggregate adjustment to the carrying amounts reported under previous GAAP.

-Use of deemed cost for investments in subsidiaries, jointly controlled entities and associates
+Use of deemed cost for investments in subsidiaries, joint ventures and associates

-- 31 Similarly, if an entity uses a deemed cost in its opening HKFRS statement of financial position for an investment in a subsidiary, jointly controlled entity or associate in its separate financial statements (see paragraph D15), the entity's first HKFRS separate financial statements shall disclose: - (a) the aggregate deemed cost of those investments for which deemed cost is their previous GAAP carrying amount; - (b) the aggregate deemed cost of those investments for which deemed cost is fair value; and - (c) the aggregate adjustment to the carrying amounts reported under previous GAAP.
+- 31 Similarly, if an entity uses a deemed cost in its opening HKFRS statement of financial position for an investment in a subsidiary, joint venture or associate in its separate financial statements (see paragraph D15), the entity's first HKFRS separate financial statements shall disclose: - (a) the aggregate deemed cost of those investments for which deemed cost is their previous GAAP carrying amount;

+- (b) the aggregate deemed cost of those investments for which deemed cost is fair value; and - (c) the aggregate adjustment to the carrying amounts reported under previous GAAP.